UNIVERSAL FUND MEMBERJust a designer from Toronto

-Konstantin has funded healthcare for 44 patients in 11 countries.
+Konstantin has funded healthcare for 84 patients in 12 countries.

-Maulito is a young man from Haiti.
-He lives in Port-au-Prince with his mother; he used to work repairing electronics but has not been able to continue since falling ill.
-Maulito has a cardiac condition called rheumatic mitral regurgitation.
+Primer is a father of three from Haiti.
+He lives in a small village in southwestern Haiti with his wife and three children; he is a farmer and sells produce in the local market.
+Primer has a cardiac condition called rheumatic mitral regurgitation.
 One of the four valves of his heart is severely damaged as the result of a rheumatic infection he suffered a number of years ago, and cannot adequately pump blood through his heart and body.
-The surgery that Primer needs is not available anywhere in the country so he will fly to the United States to receive treatment.
-On September 9th, he will undergo cardiac surgery, during which surgeons will remove his damaged valve and implant an artificial replacement.
-Another organization, The Heart Hospital Baylor Plano, is contributing $35,000 to pay for surgery.
-Maulito's family also needs help to fund the costs of surgery prep.
+The surgery that Primer needs is not available anywhere in the country so he will fly to Dominican Republic to receive treatment.
+On September 13th, he will undergo cardiac surgery, during which surgeons will remove the damaged valve and implant an artificial replacement.
+Haiti Cardiac Alliance is contributing $9000 to pay for surgery.
+Primer's family also needs help to fund the costs of surgery prep.
 The $1,500 bill covers labs, medicines, and checkup and followup appointments.
-It also supports passport obtainment and the social workers from our medical partner, Haiti Cardiac Alliance, who will accompany Maulito's family overseas, as well as the cost of obtaining Prince's passport.
+It also covers travel expenses for the social workers from our medical partner, Haiti Cardiac Alliance, who will accompany Primer's family overseas, as well as the cost of obtaining Prince's passport.
 Prince says: "I am very grateful to be having this surgery so I can take care of my family and see my children grow up."